All Episodes

 Or the military is trying to take over everything.

-They have in in the past, they used to try to disguise their disgust for the military.
+They have, in the past, they used to try to disguise their disgust for the military.

-They tried to disguise their disgust uh for uh a number of institutions and traditions in America, but they've made no bones about it now.
+They tried to disguise their disgust for a number of institutions and traditions in America, but they've made no bones about it now.

 They've let it be known.

-Got to get rid of Rumsfeld, got to get it rid of rice, gotta get rid of anybody uh that they think has anything to do with any of the war on terror or the war in Iraq.
+Got to get rid of anybody that they think has anything to do with any of the war on terror or the war in Iraq.

-And so when a military man like Mike Hayden is named the potential CIA director, they've already they've already established a pattern.
+And so when a military man like Mike Hayden is named the potential CIA director, they've already established a pattern.

 They have no choice but to go in and keep sounding the clarion warning bells about how dangerous it is to have the military in charge of anything.